mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## Linux SSH Authentication

-The system admins team of **xFusionCorp Industries** has set up some scripts on **jump host** that run on regular intervals and perform operations on all app servers in **Stratos Datacenter**.
+The system admins team of **Verisk** has set up some scripts on **jump host** that run on regular intervals and perform operations on all app servers in **Vancouver Datacenter**.
 To make these scripts work properly we need to make sure **thor** user on jump host haspassword-less SSH access to all app servers through their respective sudo users.
 Based on the requirements, perform the following:

 Set up a password-less authentication for user **thor** on jump host to all app servers through their respective sudo users.